hyperledger/bevel/examples/supplychain-app/quorum/smartContracts/README.md

         node deploy.js "< address of quorum node with RPC port >" "< path to the contracts folder>" "< main entrypoint contract filename >" "< Name of the contract >"

- The program by default optimizes the smart contract and the gas to run the contract for 200 iterations, it can be increased or decresed using the environment variable ITERATIONS.
-Initial arguments to the smart contract is passed by setting the environment variable INITARGUMENTS.<br>
+ The program by default optimizes the smart contract and the gas to run the contract for 200 iterations, it can be increased or decresed using the environment variable *ITERATIONS*.
+Initial arguments to the smart contract is passed by setting the environment variable *INITARGUMENTS*.<br>

         export ITERATIONS=< number of iterations > && export INITARGUMENTS="<initial arguments >" && node deploy.js "< address of quorum node with RPC port >" "< path to the contracts folder>" "< main entrypoint contract filename >" "< Name of the contract >"

+The address where the smart contract is deployed will be returned and printed to the console and also exported to an environment variable *CONTRACT_ADDRESS* after the successful execution of the script.